 By Marla Rosner, Senior Learning & Development Consultant, MSA Worldwide

-Franchise Training Is the DNA for Replicating the Brand
+Franchise Training is the DNA for Replicating Your Brand

 If, as a franchisor, you are evaluating the results of your franchise training program, consider whether the training methods you are using need an overhaul.
 In a franchise system, training serves as the “DNA” for replicating the brand from location to location.
 It is the key means of imparting the franchised business concept to franchisees; as such, it is a critical function requiring time, expertise, and investment by the franchisor.